irainy/scene-review/why-studying-scene.md

 ### 4. Yeh, H.-H., Liu, K.-H., & Chen, C.-S. (2014).
 Salient object detection via local saliency estimation and global homogeneity refinement.
 Pattern Recognition, 47(4), 1740–1750.

-**Identifying the visually attentive area in an image without a priori knowledge about the scene is the fundamental to our vision.**
+> Identifying the visually attentive area in an image without a priori knowledge about the scene is the fundamental to our vision.

+---

+### 5. Malcolm, G. L., Nuthmann, A., & Schyns, P. G. (2014).
+Beyond Gist Strategic and Incremental Information Accumulation for Scene Categorization.
+Psychological Science.

+> In order to interact with the world, people must quickly extract the semantic meaning of their environment to effectively guide their subsequent behaviors.
+Within around 100 ms of the onset of a scene, its “story,” or gist, can be gleaned.

+**结论：during scene processing, a diagnostically driven bidirectional interplay between top-down and bottom-up information facilitates relevant category processing. （基于诊断驱动的双向交互作用，共同促进相关类别加工的过程）**